Managing Jet Lag While Pregnant: Tips for You and Baby

 • Opt for early morning flights: Babies are often more relaxed and sleepy during these hours.

-• Aim for naptime: Schedule flights that coincide with your baby’s usual nap schedule to increase the chances of them sleeping on board.
+• Aim for naptime: Schedule flights that line up with your baby’s usual nap to increase the chances of them sleeping on board.

-• Check flight duration: Shorter flights can reduce the stress of long journeys.
+• Check flight duration: Shorter flights reduce the strain of long journeys.

-• Be flexible: Sometimes, adjusting your travel dates can lead to better flight options.
+• Stay flexible: Shifting your travel dates slightly can open up better flight options.

 Managing Sleep Schedules for You and Baby

-Start by gradually adjusting your baby’s sleep routine a few days before travel.
-If you’re traveling east, try to put them to bed earlier; if west, keep them up a bit longer.
+Start adjusting your baby’s sleep routine a few days before you leave.
+If you’re heading east, move bedtime a little earlier each day.
+For westward travel, keep them up slightly later.

 Gradually adjust your baby’s sleep routine before travel: bedtime earlier for east, longer for west.

-During the flight, create a calming environment—dim lights, soft sounds, and familiar blankets can help.
+During the flight, create a calming environment with dim lights, soft sounds, and familiar blankets.

-Once you arrive, stick to a consistent bedtime and wake-up time, even if they seem tired.
+Once you arrive, hold to a consistent bedtime and wake-up time, even if your baby seems overtired.
+For yourself, rest whenever your baby sleeps and ask for help when you need it.

 Hydration and Nutrition During Travel